ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 value, which must satisfy the requirements of POSIX environment variable names and values.

-The resource agent defines the names, meaning, and allowed values of parameters available for its resource type.
+The resource agent defines the names, meanings, and allowed values of parameters available for its resource type.

 The cluster administrator specifies the particular parameters used for each resource instance.